 NOTE: The use of NULL integrity is addressed in clause D.3.2.3.3.

-Requirement Name: Release of non-emergency bearers when authentication fails
+Requirement Name: Emergency bearer establishment when authentication fails

-Requirement Reference: TBA
+Requirement Reference: TS 33.401 [5], clause 15.1.

 Requirement Description: "The MME or UE shall always release any established non-emergency bearers, when the authentication fails in the UE or in the MME." as specified in TS 33.401, clause 15.1.